 Fabric-Wrapped Easter Tins

 Scraps of your favorite fabrics turn regular tin planters into adorable Easter gift baskets.
 When cutting out the fabric, allow extra on all edges to fold under, and plan for holes for the pail's handle.
-Apply decoupage medium to the pail; cover with fabric.
+Apply a decoupage medium such as Mod Podge ($5, Target) to the pail; cover with fabric.
 Smooth out any air bubbles.
 Finish with a second coat of decoupage medium.